chipguyhere/MqttTemplates/README.md

 sensor data, ideally over a secure connection into your private MQTT server using your own self-signed certificate.

-The library provides five example sketches.
+The library provides five example sketches that can be called up through the Arduino IDE's "examples" menu (File - Examples - chipguy_MQTT_templates).
 Simply compile and flash, first editing the sketch to provide WiFi credentials, or else you provide a wired Ethernet connection.

 * M5Core - for the M5Stack Basic Core device using WiFi.
 This sketch will also run on the basic ESP32 Dev Kit (non-M5Stack).